pravega/video-samples/README.md

 You may want to use the kubectl logs `--follow`, `--tail`, and `--previous` flags.
 You may also use the Kubernetes UI to view these logs.

+# Limitations

+As of Pravega 0.5.0, the watermarks feature ((Issue 3344)[https://github.com/pravega/pravega/issues/3344]) is not yet available.
+This means a Flink application that requires watermarks, for instance, one that uses event time windows, must assign watermarks using `assignTimestampsAndWatermarks(new BoundedOutOfOrdernessTimestampExtractor(1000))`.
+This generally works well when reading the most recent events at the tail of the stream.
+However, it generally fails to produce accurate watermarks when performing non-tail reads such as when reprocessing historical events or restarting from old checkpoints.

+Either of the following methods may provide a workaround for this limitation.

+- Set minNumSegments to 1 and disable segment scaling.
+  With only a single segment, `BoundedOutOfOrdernessTimestampExtractor` will work as expected.
+  This will limit stream throughput.

+- Use a Flink batch job for any historical processing.
+  Configure Flink streaming jobs to begin at the tail of the input Pravega stream(s).

 # References